 Grooby’s Pit is a quiet, relaxing adult only caravan park set in 7 acres with 2 onsite fishing lakes.
-Barrier entry.
-The 18 pitches are all positioned around the main lake which is home to lots of wildlife including a family of King fishers, wild ducks & moorhens.
+The 18 pitches are all positioned around the main lake which is home to lots of wildlife including a family of kingfishers, wild ducks and moorhens.

-Grooby’s Pit is well maintained & very peaceful, so much so customers don’t want to leave.
-Yet a 15 minute drive takes you to the seaside town of Skegness with all it’s attractions.
-Follow the coastline to Chapel St Leonards & Mablethorpe.
-Or ideally positioned to visit Boston, Tattershall Castle, Lincoln, Woodhall Spa, Horncastle or Louth.
+Grooby’s Pit is well maintained and very peaceful – so much so customers don’t want to leave!
+A 15 minute drive takes you to the seaside town of Skegness with all its attractions.
+Another great drive is to follow the coastline to Chapel St Leonards and Mablethorpe.
+Grooby’s Pit is also ideally positioned to visit Boston, Tattershall Castle, Lincoln, Woodhall Spa, Horncastle or Louth.

-All pitches are large, level, gravel hard standing for your car, caravan & awning.
-Surrounded by grass & newly planted laurel hedging.
-Each pitch has its own 16amp bollard & light.
-Personal tap and grey water is allowed to drain away.
+All pitches are large, level, gravel hard standing for your car, caravan and awning.
+They are surrounded by grass and newly planted laurel hedging.
+Each pitch has its own 16amp bollard and light, as well as a personal tap and grey water drainage.
 Rock pegs are recommended for awnings.

 Our Facilities on Park